SyedHamm/ClimateX/README.md

 # ClimateX
-*A cutting-edge climate data visualization and analysis tool powered by React*🌎🌿
+*A cutting-edge climate data visualization and analysis tool powered by React and Machine Learning*🌎🌿
 ---

 ## ⚠️ Prerequisites